 Health insurance plans provide a host of coverage features.
-You would find coverage for expenses incurred before being hospitalised, during hospitalisation and also after being discharged from the hospital.
-Other than this basic coverage benefit, there are other coverage features too like day care treatments, domiciliary treatments, organ donor treatment, ambulance costs etc. All these and more coverage benefits come inbuilt within the plan.
-Moreover, there are add-ons in health insurance plans too which can be chosen by paying an additional premium.
+You would find coverage for expenses incurred before being hospitalised, during hospitalisation, and after being discharged from the hospital.
+Other than this basic coverage benefit, there are other coverage features, like daycare treatments, domiciliary treatments, organ donor treatment, ambulance costs, etc. All these and more coverage benefits come inbuilt within the plan.
+Moreover, there are add-ons in health insurance plans too, which can be chosen by paying an additional premium.
 Do you know about these riders in health insurance?

-Add-ons are allowed under health insurance plans to give you a choice to select the coverage that you want.
+Add-ons are allowed under health insurance plans to choose to select the coverage you want.
 Here are the benefits which riders provide –

 - They help you customise your health insurance plan as per your coverage needs

 - Since they are optional, you can control the coverage available and the premium payable